georchestra/georchestra/INSTALL.md

-        echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON DATABASE downloadform TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON DATABASE ogcstatistics TO "www-data";' | psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d ogcstatistics
+        echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON DATABASE downloadform TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON SCHEMA download TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA download TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON DATABASE ogcstatistics TO "www-data";' | psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d ogcstatistics